Pilhyeon/Learning-Action-Completeness-from-Points/README.md

 * [SF-Net](https://github.com/Flowerfan/SF-Net)
 * [ActivityNet](https://github.com/activitynet/ActivityNet)

-In addition, we referenced a part of codes in the repo below for the greedy algorithm implementation.
+In addition, we referenced a part of code in the following repo for the greedy algorithm implementation.

 * [NeuralNetwork-Viterbi](https://github.com/alexanderrichard/NeuralNetwork-Viterbi)